 It will be noticed that the interpolations include some of the most beloved passages in the Pauline writings.
 This was to be expected: the point of the editorial additions (of which the most obvious is 1 Cor 13) was precisely to present Paul as a more amiable figure, and in particular a less theologically divisive one, than he appears in his own writings.
 In this aim, the interpolators, first among whom was almost certainly the editor of the original seven-letter Pauline collection, have admirably succeeded.
 There are a lot of people out there who can recite at least snatches of the "love chapter," 1 Cor 13, but know almost nothing else of Paul.

 Integrity and Date.
 With this work behind us, and with the probable text of the Epistles thus at last before us, it becomes possible to reassess the perennial questions of their date and place of composition.
 Given the likelihood of editorial conflation in several of the letters, the number of letters to be reckoned with is greater than seven (several of them incompletely preserved), and their placement in time thus involves more than seven points on the chronological chart.
 Inferences about Paul's travels are affected.
 The sense of previous critical scholarship is that all the genuine epistles are from Paul's last years: the decade of the 50's, leaving the previous decade and a half completely undocumented (nor does Acts, which, however highhandedly is still based on the Epistles, have any ideas about that period).
 That general conclusion is not challenged here, but other adjustments seem to be necessary.
-Our suggestions for date are given on the above pages.
+Our suggestions for date are given on the above pages, and for convenience are summarized on this page:

 Life.
 Paul is one of the few NT figures for whom something resembling a chronological account can be constructed.
 His own letters, once we actually possess them as he wrote them, are highly relevant sources, though they are also inevitably biased (Paul, with his fiery temperament and his obsession to justify his Apostolic credentials, is not the ideal reporter of his own life).
 Acts is useful in a sort of inverse way: it is a revisionist and irenic composition, which seems to have been designed (1) to eliminate the doctrinal difference between Peter and Paul by blending the two into each other, making Peter (for example) the first missionary to the Gentiles; (2) to eliminate the ideological tension between Paul and Jerusalem by giving Paul a mythical period of schooling in Jerusalem under Gamaliel I, and by rewriting his missionary journeys so as to make Jerusalem (rather than the more likely Antioch, and in later years, Ephesus) their focus and point of departure, and to multiply the number of those journeys, thus bringing Paul into closer career harmony with Jerusalem; and (3) to eliminate the theological friction in Christianity by suppressing mention of Paul's controversial Atonement doctrine (for which, in real life, he was promptly attacked in a late passage in the Epistle of James), and making him preach instead from a Jewish view of history and scripture as foretelling Jesus, more or less as in Matthew.
 Once we eliminate these sources of distortion from Acts, nothing much is left of Paul, save a continuous effort to show Paul as appreciated, not persecuted, by Roman authority, all civil unrest being caused by malicious Jews or hostile Greeks.
 This too (like the soft treatment of Pilate in Mark and all subsequent Gospels) is likely to be a politically expedient fiction.
 As for the Spanish mission, which is implied in some of the DeuteroPauline material, including an early interpolation in Romans, and accepted by 1 Clement (c96), the best reading of the evidence is that this is yet another myth; it seems to be part of the Roman tendency to attract all Christian history to Rome.
 Other aspects of this self-interested myth are to link John Mark (via Peter) to Rome, thus annexing to Rome what was probably still regarded as the earliest Gospel.
 For more on the Spanish myth, see Spain.